graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/exporting_model_for_tfserving.rst

 Exporting precompiled models for TensorFlow Serving
 ---------------------------------------------------
-TensorFlow applications compiled for the IPU can be exported to standard TensorFlow SavedModel format and deployed to a TensorFlow Serving instance.
-The exported SavedModel contains the executable compiled for the IPU and a simple TensorFlow graph with :ref:`embedded_application_runtime` operations which allow you to run the executable as part of the TensorFlow graph.
+TensorFlow applications compiled for the IPU can be exported to the standard TensorFlow SavedModel format and deployed to a TensorFlow Serving instance.
+The exported SavedModel contains the executable compiled for the IPU, and a TensorFlow graph with :ref:`embedded_application_runtime` operations which allow you to run the executable as part of the TensorFlow graph.
+The exported graph may contain an optional preprocessing part which is executed on the CPU.

 The Graphcore TensorFlow API for exporting models for TensorFlow Serving supports three different use cases: